Shravan157/SikshaSetu_Edu_App/README.md

 ---

-## 📄 License
-MIT (see frontend/README.md).
-If you need a root‑level LICENSE file, we can add one.

----

-## 📷 Screenshots (optional)
-You can drop screenshots in `docs/` and reference them here.

-- Dashboard
-- Virtual Classroom
-- Chatbot

----

 ## ❤️ Created with Love
-This project was created with ❤️ by Shravan
+created with ❤️ by Shravan